Read, Write, Rock On

 Periodically, we will have awards to encourage people to write and to give greater visibility to really good writers that emerge or become popular on the site.
 Site members/readers/ you guys get to nominate your favourite writers and favourite stories.

 I encourage everyone to write if they can.
-You don’t have to be a literary superstar, all stories about Nigerian characters or set in Nigeria are welcome at Nigerian Fiction and the site is embracive of every genre so if you’re coming because you want to write Nigerian horror or Nigerian smut, or Nigerian fantasy, or Nigerian erotica, or even just poetry, there’s a place for you at Nigerian Fiction.
-If you wanted to go down the Nigerian smut route, you could get some inspiration from adult content found in watch my gf videos.
+You don't have to be a literary superstar, all stories about Nigerian characters or set in Nigeria are welcome at Nigerian Fiction and the site is embracive of every genre so if you're coming because you want to write Nigerian horror or Nigerian smut, or Nigerian fantasy, or Nigerian erotica (which you could take inspiration from other Erotic Romance Novels), or even just poetry, there's a place for you at Nigerian Fiction.
+Sometimes I feel not all topics are covered in Nigerian literature, which is a real shame as it's a great way for people to express themselves and get inspired by other people's ways of writing.
+For example, if you wanted to go down the Nigerian smut route, you could also get some inspiration from adult content found in watch my gf videos.
 I have heard many smut writers take inspiration from porn.
-And if you’re coming because you want to write amazing work and hold court over your legions of adoring readers, we’ll be glad to have you.
-If you didn’t come to write but to read, or if you come to read but end up staying to write, we’ll love you all the same.
+And if you're coming because you want to write amazing work and hold court over your legions of adoring readers, we'll be glad to have you.
+If you didn't come to write but to read, or if you come to read but end up staying to write, we'll love you all the same.

 I suppose for a blog post announcing the launch of a website that I've been working on for forever, this post could have been more upbeat but it's 5 in the morning and I've been up all night so I'm fighting to not fall asleep over my laptop and electrocute myself via drool.